oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/preparation.md

 $ kubectl create serviceaccount -n sample-weblogic-operator-ns sample-weblogic-operator-sa
 ```

-In future operator installation steps,
+In operator installation steps,
 you will specify the namespace using the `--namespace MY-NAMESPACE`
 operator Helm chart configuration setting on the Helm install command line.
 If not specified, then it defaults to `default`.
 If the namespace does not already exist, then Helm will automatically create it
-(and Kubernetes itself will create a `default` service account in the new namespace).
+(and Kubernetes will create a `default` service account in the new namespace).
 If you later uninstall the operator, then Helm will not remove the specified namespace.
 These are standard Helm behaviors.